Jaroslav Modrý

 Jaroslav Modrý (born 27 February 1971) is a Czech former professional ice hockey defenseman who played 13 seasons in the National Hockey League (NHL) for the New Jersey Devils, Ottawa Senators, Los Angeles Kings, Atlanta Thrashers, Dallas Stars, and Philadelphia Flyers.

+He is currently an assistant coach in the St. Louis Blues organization with the Springfield Thunderbirds of the AHL.